Navigating A College Website: 10 Tips for Getting the Answers You Seek

 Most college websites are chock full of useful information if you know what to look for.
 Whether you are a junior just beginning your research or a senior starting to analyze admissions offers, these tips might help you get some answers.

 1. News You Can Use – Look at the news on the home page to see if the college seems like a lively, active place.
-It’s a positive sign if faculty, alumni and student work and research are highlighted and if interesting guests are visiting campus.
+It’s a positive sign if faculty, alumni and student work and research are highlighted and if interesting guests are visiting campus (or doing virtual events).
 University of Michigan does this effectively on their home page.

 2. Videos: Next Best Thing to Being There – Most colleges and universities are taking full advantage of YouTube and usually have a link to videos from the home page (or you can find them using the site search box).
 If you have yet to visit and are looking for an overview of the college or a preview of campus aesthetics, look for a general admissions video.
 The University of Rochester has one of our favorites.